 Grant Proposal Cover Letter Tips

-Now, check out some great tips to help you pitch your organization and get funding for your initiative.
+Now, check out some great tips to help you pitch your organization and get funding for your research initiative.

 Verify That You Need a Cover Letter